King's Grammar SchoolKing's Grammar SchoolToamasina · Madagascar

 Curriculum

-EYFS · Nursery–ReceptionCambridge Primary · Years 1–6Trilingual · EN · FR · MG
+EYFS · Nursery – ReceptionInternational Primary · Years 1 – 6Trilingual · EN · FR · MG

 English

-Reading first — fluent, then deep.
-Writing built sentence by sentence.
-Speaking and listening taken seriously.
+Reading comes first.
+Fluent first, then deep.
+Writing is built sentence by sentence.
+Speaking and listening are taken seriously too.

 • ·Systematic synthetic phonics in EYFS and Year 1 (Letters and Sounds Revised)